The following are some known issues and limitations for MySQL Connector/J 5.1:

 getDate()methods, in order to avoid possible errors with dates stored to and calculated by the server.

-For MySQL 8.0.14 and later, 5.7.25 and later, 5.6.43 and later, and 5.5.63 and later: To use Windows named pipes for connections, the MySQL Server that Connector/J wants to connect to must be started with the system variable
+For MySQL 8.0.14 and later, 5.7.25 and later, and 5.6.43 and later: To use Windows named pipes for connections, the MySQL Server that Connector/J wants to connect to must be started with the system variable

 named_pipe_full_access_group; see Section 5.9, “Connecting Using Named Pipes” for details.